Overview

 Build Quality

 The IdeaPad Slim 5 has an aluminum lid that gives it a more premium feel.
 The Aspire Go 15 is all-plastic.
-Both are fine for the price.
-The IdeaPad just looks and feels a tier above.
+Both are fine for the price, but the IdeaPad looks and feels a tier above.
+I kept picking it up and thinking it cost more than it does.

 The IdeaPad is also lighter at 3.5 lbs vs the Aspire Go’s 3.8 lbs.
-Not a huge difference, but noticeable in a backpack.
+Not a huge difference, but I noticed it in my backpack.

 Winner: IdeaPad Slim 5.
 Aluminum lid, lighter weight.